connorcrowe/geoff/README.md

 ### Limits
 - Model is inconsistent
-- Does not validate SQL before attempting execution
 - Model doesn't fully understand spatial functions
 - Model occasionally adds requirements not asked for